-A component of biomass are solid biofuels, of which there is a wide variety of firewood, charcoal, pellets, chips, sawdust and bagasse (for example, cane or agave), as well as agricultural residues (such as peel). coconut, coffee or rice, among others).
+Biomass is composed of solid biofuels, including a wide variety of firewood, charcoal, pellets, chips, sawdust, and bagasse (for example, cane or agave).
+In addition, agricultural residues are often another source of biomass, such as peel, coconut, coffee, or rice, among others.

 Next, we analyze the main liquid biofuels.

-Biodiesel, pure or mixed in various proportions, can theoretically be used in modern diesel engines, even if problems of clogging have been found in the vehicle's fuel system in the past due to the dissolution of the rubber parts, caused to turn for more power.
-Biodiesel solvent compared to traditional diesel.
 Biodiesel blends up to 5% do not cause problems and are usually marketed in many European countries.
-The vehicle warranty, for many car manufacturers, meets a blend of up to 30% biodiesel and 70% diesel.
+For many car manufacturers, the vehicle warranty meets a blend of up to 30% biodiesel and 70% diesel.

 The internal energy of biodiesel is mainly used in the following applications:

-- Biodiesel for heat and energy production.
-This thermal variant is a clear competition with solar thermal energy, a source of renewable energy.
-For heating it can be used pure or mixed with diesel in any proportion.
+Biodiesel for heat and energy production.
+It can be used pure or mixed with diesel in any proportion for heating.

 Other lines of recent research related to biofuels have attracted the attention of the academic and industrial world: the production of biodiesel from microalgae crops.